M-Earl/AWS_SAA_Notes/notes.md

 * AWS AppSync is a serverless GraphQL and Pub/Sub API service to build applications
 * Network Access Analyzer - VPC feature that reports on unintended access to your AWS resources
 * NFS and SMB - File Gateway, iSCSI - Volume Gateway
+* CloudHSM (Hardware Security Module) - A more controllable KMS (can delete keys forever)